Amid revolt in Shiv Sena, CM Thackeray vacates official residence | Law-Order

 The CM moved out of 'Varsha', his official residence, for Matoshri, the private bungalow of the Thackeray family, amid high drama as the political crisis that has rocked his government after Shinde's revolt two days ago, showed no signs of ebbing.

-Shiv Sena leaders like Neelam Gorhe and Chandrakant Khaire were present at 'Varsha' when Thackeray was leaving the official residence.
+Neelam Gorhe and Chandrakant Khaire were among party leaders present at 'Varsha' when Thackeray, who has tested positive for COVID-19, was leaving the official residence.

 Party workers raised slogans and showered petals on the CM as he left his official house along with his family members -- wife Rashmi Thackeray, sons Aaditya, who is a Cabinet minister, and Tejas Thackeray at around 9.50 pm.

-Thackeray stepped out of his car at Worli, the Assembly constituency of his son and Tourism minister Aaditya Thackeray, and again near Matoshri and waived at Sena workers.
+The Sena president stepped out of his car at Worli, the Assembly constituency of his son and Tourism minister Aaditya Thackeray, and again near Matoshri and waived at party workers.

+Thackeray tested positive for COVID-19 on Wednesday, an official from the Chief Minister's Office (CMO) said.
+The 61-year-old CM attended the weekly cabinet meeting virtually.

+Delhi BJP spokesperson Tajinder Pal Singh Bagga filed a complaint against Thackeray for allegedly violating COVID-19 related protocols by meeting his supporters while heading to his personal residence from his official house, police said.

 Prior to leaving Varsha, Thackeray also met MLAs and MPs.